artoolkit/ARToolKit5/README.txt

   Mac OS X:

 	* Bundled applications are generated for the examples.
 Open the "bin" directory in the Finder and double-click the "simpleLite" example app.
+Application errors are logged in the Console application.

   Linux: